Government Plans

 - Climate Change: The government's information site on climate change, including a proposed cap and trade program.

-- What Nova Scotia is Doing: Includes a link to the 2009 Climate Change Action Plan, "Toward a Greener Future.
+- What Nova Scotia is Doing - the details, including a link to the 2009 Nova Scotia climate plan.

 Climate Action Sites